 - a.
-There is an inborn justice of creation that is less demanding, more generous, and more liberating than man's ideas of religion. - b.
-Job unsuccessfully tried to fight through the relational remoteness of a distant God.
-When God drew close to Job, he found a relationship that took him past his pain into a new future that transcended his previous life experience. - iii.
+There is an inborn justice of creation that is less demanding, more generous, and more liberating than man's ideas of religion.
+Religion is foundationally a means to an end.
+What God offers humanity is a relationship... to walk with us through life's ups and downs, triumphs and tragedies.
+It is relational communion. - b.
+Job unsuccessfully tried to fight through the relational remoteness of what his friends false comforting was all about... their perceived idea of a distant God that demanded obedience and perfection.
+Instead, when God drew close to Job, he found a relationship that took him past his pain into a new future that transcended his previous life experience. - iii.
 The conclusion is that man fails when he tries to emulate God's justice.
 Our idea of justice is too restrictive, and our own understanding too small and incapable of realizing God's ultimate justice.
 In the Old Testament blessing was seen in terms of prosperity in the material world.
 In the New Testament blessing is seen as eternal happiness with God in Heaven.
-The prophetic view of Job looks to a much bigger and better covenant of blessing. - c.
+The prophetic view of Job looks to a much bigger and better covenant of blessing born in the self-sacrifice of God Himself. - c.
 The Poetry of Job as a Window into the Mind and Heart of God: - i.
 Many theologians argue that Job is more than an explanation about Theodicy.
 In this view, the key issue revolves around God's chosen relationship to humanity.
 The concept here is that Job and the rest of humanity can handle anything as long as God is there with us. - ii.
 This argument extends from the fact that God cared enough for humanity to reveal Himself in creation [general revelation], and in Scripture [specific revelation]; and because of God's Self-Revelation in Scripture, there is not only power in the Word of God, but there is a window into the Mind and Heart of God through it.
 Literary use of narrative which communicates in story and reason lets us hear some of the Mind of God, and poetry which communicates with imagery and emotion lets us hear some of the Heart of God.
 This approach makes Scripture all the more exciting and interesting to delve into, and also the study of hermeneutics all the more important for modern day disciples to recognize the types of Genre and how Scripture communicates. - iii.
 This view gives explanation to Job's refusal to accept his wife's advice to "curse God and die."
 Robert Alter explains that instead of a "death wish" Job is invited to see a "more panoramic [view] of the vastness of life."
 While suffering will occur, there is still life with God in the midst of it and beyond it.
 In this perspective, the message of Job is "life plus faith equals hope which leads to love." - iv.
 In this view the poetry in Job was an instrument for probing the depths of humanities own understandable sense of outrage over what happened to a righteous man, and gain a glimpse beyond the "here and now material world" and the "common plight of humanity" to be drawn into an immense world of "God's presence, power and beauty" in the "Spiritual Supernatural" realm where God exists.